FuncProgLinux/guix-mate/FAQ.md

 to invoke `guix package -f <path_to_your_scm_file>` and open an issue with the build logs in **THIS CHANNEL**.
 That way we can help you with debugging or concluding if this is a bug of ours or an upstream bug.

+3. Why are `mint-cursors` missing?

+The `mint-cursor-themes` package was skipped because it contains the Bibata cursor theme which is already present in GNU Guix.
+The other cursors don't appear to be important whatsoever, so, that particular package was skipped.